chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

   - Re-enable reusing previous chunks when re-running alignment.

 - 4.4.1
   - Disable reusing previous chunks when re-running alignment.
-This was casing an error because the input to this step is non-determinsitic and cdhitdup requires all reads from the input to be present in the `cdhit_cluster_sizes` file.
+This was casing an error because the input to this step is non-determinsitic and cdhitdup requires all reads from the input to be present in the `duplicate_cluster_sizes` file.

 - 4.4
   - When assigning contigs to their best-matching accessions, prioritize the accession that has the most best matches across all contigs when resolving ties.